ansonmiu0214/aspect-based-sentiment-analysis/README.md

 (venv) $ pip install -r requirements.txt
 ```

+### Setting up with PyCharm
+Locate the "Project Structure" menu in Preferences and set `src/` as a source folder.
+Not doing so may lead to errors in the import statements.

 ### Tagging Tool
 Make sure there is no process running on **port 5000**.
 Use `lsof -i :5000` to check if this is the case.